Non-equilibrium steady states with a spatial Markov structure: Characterizing properties of Dirichlet densities

 \end{proof}

-\begin{remark} A close inspection of the proofs of lemma \ref{lemma:invariance_restriction} and theorem \ref{thm:only_dirichlet} reveals that it is not enough to only assume one of the properties in \ref{def:scale_shift_invar}.
+A close inspection of the proofs of Lemma \ref{lemma:invariance_restriction} and Theorem \ref{thm:only_dirichlet} reveals that it is not enough to only assume one of the properties in \ref{def:scale_shift_invar}.
 That is, if one only assumes either shift or scale invariance, then there is a much wider class of symmetric two-sided Markov families.
 To illustrate this, we recover the specific form of the generating densities which give rise to scale, respectively shift, invariance.\\

 \textbf{Scale invariance:} Let $\{\Lambda^n\}_{n\geq1}$ be a symmetric two-sided Markov family as introduced in the statement of theorem \ref{thm:only_dirichlet} which only satisfies scale invariance.
-The proof of the theorem then shows that $g$ satisfies \eqref{eq:derived_scaling_prop} i.e.,
+The proof of the theorem then shows that $g$ satisfies the second line of \eqref{eq:shift_scale_invar_g}, i.e.